The Good, the Bad & the Queen (album)

 The Good, the Bad & the Queen is the debut studio album by the English supergroup the Good, the Bad & the Queen, comprising Damon Albarn, Paul Simonon, Simon Tong and Tony Allen, and produced by Danger Mouse.
 The album was released in January 2007.
 The album debuted at number two in the UK Albums Chart and was certified Gold in the UK within days of its release despite little media recognition and airplay.
 In the United States, the album entered the Billboard 200 at No. 49.

+In 2016, Rolling Stone placed the record at number 19 on its list of the "40 Greatest One-Album Wonders".
 It is stated that the record is, in a sense, a concept album, as its songs are all themed around modern life in London.
 It was described by Albarn as "a song cycle that's also a mystery play about London" in an interview with Mojo.